prebid/prebid.github.io/prebid-mobile/pbm-api/ios/ios-sdk-integration-gam-original-api.md

 #### Step 6: Load IMA ad request
 {:.no_toc}

 Create an ad display container for ad rendering.
 Then create an ad request with our ad tag, display container, and optional user context.
-And load the ad.
+Load the ad.
 Follow the [in-stream video guide](https://developers.google.com/interactive-media-ads/docs/sdks/ios/client-side#6_initialize_the_ads_loader_and_make_an_ads_request) for additional details.

 #### Step 7: Set up an ads loader delegate
 {:.no_toc}

 On a successful load event, the `IMAAdsLoader` calls the adsLoadedWithData method of its assigned delegate, passing it an instance of `IMAAdsManager`.
-You can then initialize the ads manager, which loads the individual ads, as defined by the response to the ad tag URL.
+You can then initialize the ads manager, which loads the individual ads as defined by the response to the ad tag URL.

 #### Step 8: Set up an ads manager delegate
 {:.no_toc}